GSS Geoscience

 Another Dinosaur Killer?
 Not exactly, but...

-A new Masters-level course in Applied Micropaleontology is being set up in Athens beginning in the Fall Semester 2025.
+A new Masters-level course in Applied Micropaleontology has been set up in Athens beginning in the Fall Semester 2025.
 Mike Bidgood and research associates Mike Simmons (Halliburton & the NHM), Emma Sheldon (GEUS) and Matt Wakefield (Lealt Stratigraphy Ltd.) are pleased to be associated as Advisors to the course.
-Applications will open in January 2025.
+Applications opened in January 2025.
 Click the image to go to the website.

 NEW PAPERS 2025!

-As the year begins, the second in a new series of papers on Cenomanian LBF has been submitted for review.
+As the year enters summer, the second in a new series of papers on Cenomanian LBF has just been published!
 This part concerns the "Loftusiids" and their identities and biostratigraphies are reviewed.
-This follows on from last year's published paper on the "Nezzazatoid" group.
+This follows on from last year's paper on the "Nezzazatoid" group.
 The work is a collaborative effort between Mike Simmons & Mike Bidgood, together with Lorenzo Consorti of ISMAR-CNR, Trieste, and Felix Schlagintweit of Munich (and GSS associate) and is the second of a total of 7 anticipated future papers on this subject.
-A PDF of the review manuscript will be placed on our Research page shortly.
+A PDF of the article is now downloadable from our Research page.

 We are also involved in a re-evaluation of current UK Applied Biostratigraphic training at postgraduate level, involving the GeoNetZero Centre for Doctoral Training, The Micropaleontological Society and the Geological Society of London.